ONSgeo/sdg-15-1-2/README.md

 The statistics from the computation were tabulated showing proportion of KBAs in protected areas by ecosystem type for the whole of the UK, its constituent countries, and regions in England for the years 1999, 2003, 2007, 2011, 2015 and 2019.

 ### Limitations

+A key limitation of this indicator is that identification of Key Biodiversity Areas to date has focused mainly on specific subsets of biodiversity, for example birds (for IBAs) and highly threatened species (Alliance for Zero Extinction sites).
+There are limited geographic datasets of other levels of biodiversity and taxonomic groups.

 While this indicator is currently reported over four-year steps, it is possible to calculate it on a yearly basis.
 However, a four-year window was chosen to reduce the computational burden.
 The compromise was considered acceptable given that there were not large changes in protected area coverage on a yearly basis.